 Medicare

-Three months before your 65th birthday you should:
+Three months before your 65th birthday, please take the following steps:

-WCRC requires enrollment in Medicare Parts A and B as soon as you or a covered dependent is eligible for Medicare.
-Medicare will become primary and WCRC’s medical plan will become supplemental coverage.
+Note: WCRC requires enrollment in Medicare Parts A and B when you or a covered dependent become eligible.
+At this point, Medicare becomes your primary insurance and WCRC’s medical plan will provide supplemental coverage.

-WCRC’s prescription drug coverage for retirees is “creditable” which means that such coverage is as good as or better than Medicare Part D benefits, which means you do not need to enroll in Medicare Part D.
+WCRC’s prescription drug coverage is considered “creditable,” meaning it is as good as or better than Medicare Part D. Therefore, you do not need to enroll in Medicare Part D.

 Coordination of Benefits